 However, just when I thought I could grind through the day’s extra kilometres, along came the mesmerising white walls of Willochra Creek; another acute case of ‘expecting the unexpected’ on the Heysen Trail.
 Golden rays from the setting sun rebounded off the pearly cliffs bringing the ephemeral body to life.
 As much as I wanted to erect my tent before dark, I, of course, had no choice but to unpack all of my camera gear and snap every angle of this remarkable scenery.
 I hardly had a choice.
 When would I ever see this striking spectacle again?

-There was something especially unique about the Willorcha Creek landscape at dusk.
-The abundant saltbushes shimmered gold, the crimson dirt illuminated beneath my feet, even the rusty brown fences created a distinctive ambience; throw in a smattering of feeding kangaroos and there may no more an authentic environment in the whole of Australia.
+There was something especially unique about the Willochra Creek landscape at dusk.
+The abundant saltbushes shimmered gold, the crimson dirt illuminated beneath my feet, even the rusty brown fences created a distinctive ambience; throw in a smattering of feeding kangaroos and there may be no more an authentic environment in the whole of Australia.

 The final hours of the longest day of the trail were once again spent hiking through the undiscovered dark.
 But, the stars were twinkling and the moon was glowing, and, despite the draining 35-kilometre journey, I couldn’t wipe the smile from my face.
 Day 9 would need to produce something special to beat this feeling.
 It did.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.